Arthur Cumberlidge

-Arthur Leonard Cumberlidge (5 April 1914 – 20 April 1983) was an English footballer who played at left-half for Port Vale and coached Northwich Victoria.
+Arthur Leonard Cumberlidge (5 April 1914 – 20 April 1983) was an English footballer who played at inside-forward for Port Vale and coached Northwich Victoria.

 Career

-Cumberlidge played for Stoke City, before joining Port Vale as an amateur in October 1936.
+Cumberlidge played for Stoke City before joining Port Vale as an amateur in October 1936.
 He made his debut in February 1937, and signed professional forms the following month.
 He made eight Third Division North appearances in the 1936–37 season, and played 23 league games in the 1937–38 season.
 He featured 35 times in the Third Division South in the 1938–39 campaign.
 He converted to left-half for the 1939–40 season, having previously been used as a left-back and inside-forward.
-After the conclusion of World War II, he was out of favour and barely played before he was transferred to Northwich Victoria.
+After the conclusion of World War II, he was out of favour.
+He barely played before he was transferred to Northwich Victoria.
 He managed the "Vics" in the Cheshire County League in 1968.